 There is a path to the right that leads down to the former Great Western Railway, which is now the Midland Metro.
 The brick abutments are the only remains left of the railway sidings that once existed next to the line.

 Pay & display car park

-How long does it take to walk the trail?
+How long does it take to walk the Sandwell Park Colliery Trail?

 It will take you roughly one hour to walk this trail.
 If you wish to make the most of this area, consider visiting Sandwell Park Farm and Dartmouth Park which you can access via the footbridges over the M5 motorway.

 What is the best spot for a picnic?

 There are plenty of spots for a picnic.
 Our favourite would have to be the south-east shore of Swan Pool.
 It is a grassy bank and offers stunning views of the pool and its birds.
 Bear in mind this is a popular spot during hot days.
 If you prefer somewhere that’s a little more open, try the showgrounds in front of Sandwell Park Farm.

 Swan Pool is a haven for wild birds, expect to see: